• Skip to primary navigation

 • Add some olive oil to a large skillet on medium heat.
 Add the onion and garlic and sauté until the onion is translucent.

-• At this point, add bell peppers, carrots, and sauté for 3 to 5 minutes—season with a bit of salt.
+• At this point, add bell peppers, carrots, and sauté for 3 to 5 minutes—season with a bit of salt and add the paprika (if using).
 Then add the frozen peas, olives, spinach, and finally rice.
 Mix and stir well, cook the rice for a couple of minutes, then add the saffron.

 • Pour 3 1/2 cups of hot broth slowly in the pan, making sure it’s evenly distributed.
 Bring to the boil and then reduce the heat to medium and let it cook uncovered.
 Top with the artichokes.
 Never stir the rice.